Aman-zishan/Tony/README.md

 <h4>A telegram bot build to assist users to contact and know me better.</h4>
 <h3>what all things do you do</h3>

-- he can assist you with mt details.
+- he can assist you with my details.
 - know more about me.

+<h3>where is Tony?</h3>
+Tony is available as a chat bot in my porfolio website :eyes: https://amanzishan.me/portfolio